rednafi/08c26ea4-dd80-485f-ae87-455f19a9966d/README.md

 #### Delete a pipeline

-Finally, delete the pipeline with the following request:
+To delete a pipeline, use the following request:

 ```sh
 curl -X 'DELETE' \